-Hand-made Products: Jewellery, apparel, paper products, wooden furniture, and cuisine that you produce yourself.
+Hand-made Products: Jewellery, apparel, paper products, wooden furniture, and cuisine you produce yourself.
 This is an excellent alternative if you’re clever, want complete control over manufacturing, and save money.

-Manufactured Products: Cutlery, footwear, cosmetics, electronics, and car parts are examples of manufactured goods, which are objects developed in-house or by a private entity then kept, sold, and distributed by you.
+Manufactured Products: Cutlery, footwear, cosmetics, electronics, and car parts are examples of manufactured goods, which are objects developed in-house or by a private entity and then kept, sold, and distributed by you.

 If you can’t physically make a product or want to grow, this is a terrific choice, but still, it comes with higher initial costs because you’ll need to order stock upfront.